RAS-University/robotic-courses/docs/kinematics.md

 - [Robotic Manipulation](https://manipulation.csail.mit.edu/pick.html) (Chapter 3.
 Basic Pick and Place)

+For those looking to deepen their understanding or seeking clear explanations of more complex topics, we also suggest additional short and highly instructive videos by [Kevin Lynch](https://www.mccormick.northwestern.edu/research-faculty/directory/profiles/lynch-kevin.html).
+These videos are based on the book "Modern Robotics:  Mechanics, Planning, and Control," by Kevin Lynch and Frank Park, Cambridge University Press 2017.
+See http://modernrobotics.org for information on the book, free software, and other materials

 ### Videos

 - Contents shared by **[Mohammad Zainullah Khan](https://www.zainullah.com/)**, an engineer with a Master’s degree in Mechanical Engineering (specializing in robotics, design, and mechatronics) from the University of Dayton.